-When taking out Income Protection one of the biggest decisions you will need to make is the length of your deferred period.
+When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

-The choice you make should align with any sick pay or savings you may have to rely on.
-It will impact several aspects of your policy as well having a significant impact on the monthly premium.
+Your deferred period make should align with any sick pay or savings you may have to rely on.
+It’s important to get this right, as it’ll impact several aspects of your policy as well having a significant impact on the monthly premium.

 Income Protection is designed to insure your wages if you can’t work due to illness or injury.
 It will pay a continuation of income for anything that medically prevents you from doing your job.

-At the other end of the scale, the maximum Accident & Sickness Insurance deferred period is typically 12 months, although one UK insurer does offer a two year deferment period.
+At the other end of the scale, the maximum Accident and Sickness Insurance deferred period is typically 12 months, although some UK insurers may offer a two year deferment period.

 Typical deferred periods include: